-We entered into employment agreements with each of Messrs.
+We entered into employment agreements with Messrs.
 Gaut and Harris effective August 2, 2010.
 We entered into an employment agreement with Messrs.
 McCulloch and Iyyanki effective October 25, 2010 and January 13, 2014, respectively.
-Mr. Mercado is not a party to an employment agreement with Forum.
-On December 18, 2014, Mr. Brooks entered into an agreement with us pursuant to which he retired as an officer of Forum Energy Technologies effective December 31, 2014.
+Mr. Danford is not a party to an employment agreement with Forum.
+In January 2016, Messrs.
+Gaut, Harris, Iyyanki, McCulloch and Danford voluntarily agreed to a ten percent reduction in their annual base salary in order to support our cost reduction initiatives, and waived any claims under their employment agreements related thereto, as applicable.
+None of the contracts provide for excise tax protections in the event of a change in control.

 Each employment agreement contains substantially similar provisions with the exception of the determination of the amount of the severance benefit described below under "Quantification of payments."
 Each employment agreement automatically extends for one-year periods on the anniversary of the effective date unless either party gives sixty days prior written notice of its intention to not renew the term of employment.
 The employment term can also be terminated at any time upon prior written notice by us or the executive.
-Each employment agreement provides that the annual base salary for the executive will not be less than the following: Mr. Gaut, \$625,000; Mr. Harris, \$300,000; Mr. Brooks, \$375,000; and Mr. McCulloch, \$285,000.
+Each employment agreement provides that the annual base salary for the executive will not be less than the following: Mr. Gaut, \$625,000; Mr. Harris, \$300,000; Mr. Iyyanki, \$475,000; and Mr. McCulloch, \$285,000.
 Each executive will be eligible to participate in, and may be awarded an annual bonus under, our annual cash incentive bonus program if certain performance targets are met for the performance period, which is expected to be each calendar year.
 Under each of the employment agreements, if the executive's employment is terminated prior to the expiration of the term by the executive for good reason, by notice of non-renewal by us or by our action for any reason other than the executive's death or disability or for cause, subject to the executive's execution and nonrevocation of a release within the period specified in the employment agreement, the executive will be entitled to receive certain severance payments and benefits from us.
 Please see the "Potential payments upon termination and change in control" section below for a more detailed description of the terms and payments provided under each of the employment agreements in connection with severance benefits upon certain terminations of employment.